 The Missouri Department of Higher Education has issued regulations to be applied by Missouri universities to determine the resident status of students.
-This regulation is available at six Code of State Regulations 10-3.010.
 The burden of proof in establishing residency rests with the student.
 Students who are legal minors or tax-dependents whose parents reside outside the state of Missouri are not eligible for resident fee paying status.
 One can be classified as a resident for fee purposes immediately upon moving to the state if the move is to accept full-time employment (or if one is the dependent of someone who came to Missouri to accept full-time employment.)
 In other situations continuous domiciliary presence in the state for 12 months must be proven AND sufficient proof of intent to be domiciled in Missouri permanently must be provided.
 Residency is determined by each educational institution and residency for attendance at a community college or obtaining a driver's license or serving in the Missouri Guard will not necessarily mean a residency determination for fee purposes.
 Applications and additional information is available for prospective students in the Graduate Studies office.

-Nonresident Fee Credit
+Non-Resident Fee Credit

-If a nonresident student pays income tax in Missouri, or is in the legal custody of a parent who pays income tax in Missouri, a credit will be provided against the nonresident student fee.
-For information on this credit see 6 Code of State Regulations 10-3.010(h) or Student Financial Services.
+If a non-resident student pays income tax in Missouri, or is in the legal custody of a parent who pays income tax in Missouri, a credit will be provided against the non-resident student fee.
+For information on this credit contact Student Financial Services.